 The Worldview tool from NASA's EOSDIS provides the capability to interactively browse global, full-resolution satellite imagery and then download the underlying data.
 Most of the 200+ available products are updated within three hours of observation, essentially showing the entire Earth as it looks "right now".
 This supports time-critical application areas such as wildfire management, air quality measurements, and flood monitoring.
 View current natural hazards and events using the Events tab which reveals a list of natural events, including wildfires, tropical storms, and volcanic eruptions.
+Animate the imagery over time.
 Arctic and Antarctic views of several products are also available for a "full globe" perspective.
 Browsing on tablet and smartphone devices is generally supported for mobile access to the imagery.

 - Earthdata fact sheet on Worldview